mic0ishere/microsoft-auth-bridge-plugin/README.md

-# Microsoft Teams - Minecraft Authentication Bridge
+# Microsoft Teams - Minecraft Authentication Bridge (plugin part)

 ## What is this?